zackforbing/ruby-submissions/1511/module_4_assignments/the-plan/chelsea-johnson-plan.md

     - cons
       - ...
 San Francisco
       - Uses tech I don't know (yet)
-      - Next steps- talk to Mike about who to contact
+      - Next steps- talk to Mike about who to contact <br>

-   - iPad Receptionist
+   iPad Receptionist

     - No Turing grads, have some second degree connections on LinkedIn
     - No GitHub account or open source